 Marketing is ever-evolving.
-From the basic pamphlet distribution on the days of antiquity to the heavy TV advertising in the middle of 20th century to Internet marketing at the turn of the Twenty-first century - marketing has truly come a long way.
+From the rudimentary pamphlet distribution on the days of antiquity to the heavy TV advertising in the middle of 20th century to Internet marketing at the turn of the 21st century - marketing has truly come a long way.

-From classic advertising routes to clever marketing ploys, the average Internet user is statistically bombarded by at least 20 advertisements in a day - and that's only at least 2 hours of being online.
+From classic advertising routes to clever marketing ploys, the average Internet user is statistically bombarded by a minimum of 20 advertisements in a day - and that's only at least 2 hours of being online.

-The following year, 2014, promises to be a curious year for both Online marketing and traditional marketing, but here are some widely-accepted forecast which may sum up the face of marketing next year.
+The following year, 2014, promises to be a curious year for both Internet marketing and traditional marketing, but here are some widely-accepted forecast which may sum up the face of marketing next year.

 Social media marketing will still proliferate and take on other platforms.

 Social media marketing has been the talk of the marketing world in the past couple of years, and in 2013, it has come full circle.
 Almost all brands - from fashion to foods to cars, even services - have now a presence in social media.
 This is because social media like Facebook and Twitter is where people get their news nowadays, and in the year 2014, more strategies in further utilizing this media is expected to rise.

 Print advertising will have its way into social media.

 That print ads from glossy magazines you are subscribed from - they're going to widen their horizons and leap into social media.
 In fact, some of the most prolific fashion brands have made their print campaign show up on their timelines, news feeds, and tweets.

 With Internet traffic from mobile devices constitute a big part in the whole pie of Internet usage, mobile computing proves to be the standard bearer of info for most people.
 Prominent brands will not only make their websites mobile friendly, mobile payments on Internet shopping will probably be streamlined too.